AntonC9018/Kari/README.md

 This project started as the code generator tightly coupled with [the main project it was used in](https://github.com/PunkyIANG/a-particular-project), but eventually became pretty much a standalone tool, easily extensible via plugins and very flexible.

+Kari is a Roslyn based tool.
+It can read the source code of your C# project, analyze it, and generate new type-safe code based on it.
+This tool can often replace slow or annoying to write code based on reflection, boilerplate, or IL-emission; encourages declarative programming.

 **Currently done:**